On integral rigidity in Seiberg-Witten theory: -spaces

 \subsection{Definitions.}

-To proceed, suppose we have a metric and perturbation on $Y$ such that there are no irreducible solutions, transversality is achieved in the sense of \cite{KM}, and the bar complex is computed by coupled Morse theory as in the previous section.
-The relatively graded $\Bbb Q[U]$-module $\hat{C}_*(Y,\spin)$ can then be identified as a submodule
+To proceed, suppose we have a metric and perturbation on $Y$ (for the spin$^c$ structure $\spin$) such that there are no irreducible solutions, transversality is achieved in the sense of \cite{KM}, and the bar complex is computed by coupled Morse theory as in the previous section.
+The relatively graded $\Bbb Q$-vector space $\hat{C}_*(Y,\spin)$ can then be identified as a subspace

-where the shift $d(q) \in \Bbb Z$ is the quantity discussed after Lemma \ref{lemma:Morse-iso}.
+where the shift $d(q) \in \Bbb Z$ and the identification of $\bar{C}_*(Y,\spin)$ (as a $\Bbb Q[U]$-module) are discussed after Lemma \ref{lemma:Morse-iso}.
 It is often convenient to normalize $d$ so that $d(q) \le 0$, with largest value equal to zero, and we will do so in what follows.

-There are three closely related subtleties.
-The first is that $\hat C$ is generally \textit{not} a subcomplex: the differential on $\hat C$ is where the terms $\partial^u_s$ is defined in terms of \emph{irreducible} Seiberg--Witten solutions on $\mathbb R \times Y$.
+There are four closely related subtleties.
+The first is that $\hat C$ is generally \textit{not} a subcomplex: the differential on $\hat C$ is where the term $\partial^u_s$ is defined in terms of \emph{irreducible} Seiberg--Witten solutions on $\mathbb R \times Y$.
 Secondly, even though $\hat{C}(Y,\spin)$ is naturally a filtered module, with filtration given by (\ref{filtration}), the differential $\hat \partial$ does not necessarily preserve it.
-Thirdly, the comparison chain map
+Thirdly, the comparison (anti-)chain map

 also involves this term, and is not necessarily filtration-preserving.
-Because of this, we make the following definition.
+Finally, $\hat C$ is generally \textit{not} a $U$-submodule, because $p$ only commutes with the action of $U$ up to homotopy.\footnote{Notice that the claim in the proof of \cite[Proposition 25.1.1]{KM} that the equalities hold at the chain level is incorrect.
+In our situation with no irreducible critical points, up to overall signs the chain homotopy between $\bar{m}(U,-)\circ p$ and $p\circ\hat{m}(U,-)$ is simply given by $m^u_s(U,-)$; this readily follows from identity $(\mathrm{iv})$ in \cite[Lemma 25.3.6]{KM}.} \\